SebastianPreiss/Maze-Simulation/README.md

 ## Future Work

-- Add support for more generation algorithms (e.g., Prim’s or Kruskal’s algorithm).
+- **Dynamic Visualization**:
+  Refactor the project to allow the visualization of the solver to be dynamically adjusted during the solving process.

+- **Advanced Solvers**:
-- Extend the solver library with more advanced techniques.
+  Extend the solver library with more advanced techniques to handle larger and more complex mazes efficiently.

-- Improve performance for large mazes.
+- **Export Functionality**:
-- Add export functionality for solved mazes as images or text.
+  Add the ability to export solved mazes as images or text files, enabling easy sharing and further analysis.
-- Develop a mobile version of the application.

 Feel free to reach out for any questions or contributions!

+## License

+This project is licensed under the [MIT License](./LICENSE).
+See the LICENSE file for details.